Are you looking for the best Oahu sunrise hikes? This guide from a Hawaii local has everything you need to know!

 If you’re ready to take on the challenge of the Crouching Lion Hike, the views will make it worth it.
-You’ll get some amazing views of Huilua Pond (which is more like a bay) and the Koolau Mountain range.
-Just imagine combining that picture-perfect image with the stunning golden light from a sunrise.
+You’ll get some amazing views of Kahana Bay Beach Park and the Koolau Mountain range.
+Just imagine combining that picture-perfect image with the stunning golden light from an Oahu sunrise.

 As for parking, do NOT park along Trout Farm Road, as your car could get towed.
 Instead, park at Swanzy Beach Park.

 *Pro Tip: Do not hike on or after a rain day.
 That’ll just make the journey much more difficult than it needs to be.

 If you wouldn’t consider yourself a hiker but still want to get a stunning view of an Oahu sunrise, the hike to Makapuu Lighthouse is the one for you.
 This is one of the easiest hikes on Oahu.

 The entire path of the Makapuu Lighthouse Trail is paved, so you won’t have to pay much attention to stepping over rocks or around puddles of mud, like you would on some of Oahu’s other hikes (especially the waterfall ones).
 This hike is about 1.5 miles roundtrip (approximately 45 minutes), so it’s totally doable.